top of page

 During our years working across Myanmar and Thailand, we watched humanitarian need grow exponentially while traditional funding sources stagnated or withdrew.

 Globally, 362 million people need humanitarian assistance.
 Yet institutional donors—governments, UN agencies, major foundations—can't keep pace with growing need.
 Funding concentrates in high-profile crises while "forgotten" contexts receive minimal resources.
-And local organizations, despite having deep community trust and expertise, receive less than 3% of humanitarian funding directly.
+And local organizations, despite having deep community trust and expertise, receive less than 5% of humanitarian funding directly — nearly a decade after the Grand Bargain committed to 25% by 2020.

 Why Myanmar (for now)